Scientific Name

 How to Grow and Care

 Aloinopsis is probably dormant in summer, so it is usually recommended not to water much in summer.
-Don't be surprised if they don't grow at that time, but although Aloinopsis are better treated as winter growers, they will grow anyway in summer if given water.
+Don't be surprised if they don't grow then, but although Aloinopsis are better treated as winter growers, they will grow anyway in summer if given water.
 Aloinopsis will survive mild frost if kept dry.
-They can tolerate down to about 23 degrees Fahrenheit (-5 degrees Celsius).
+They can tolerate temperatures down to 23 degrees Fahrenheit (-5 degrees Celsius).
 They prefer a very porous potting mix to increase drainage.

 See more at How to Grow and Care for Aloinopsis.